Maria Delgado, RN

 Campus Based - Visit Website

-Oakton College's Basic Nurse Assistant Training (BNAT) prepares students for an in-demand healthcare career.
-This eight-credit certificate program equips learners with essential skills for providing patient care in hospitals, nursing facilities, and home health settings.
-Students gain hands-on clinical experience and can complete the program in one semester, with opportunities to interview with multiple employers upon graduation.
+Oakton College's Basic Nurse Assistant Training (BNAT) is an eight-credit certificate program approved by the Illinois Department of Public Health, designed to prepare students for roles in hospitals, nursing facilities, and home health settings.
+It includes hands-on clinical experiences and can be completed in one semester, with career placement support to connect graduates with multiple employers.
+No entrance exams are required for this program.

 Normal, IL - Public 2-Year - heartland.edu